-SV and RE are computed by generating 10^5 samples of sizes n = 4, 5, and 9 under the following environments: uncontaminated normal, contaminated normal, gamma, Student's t, and logistic environments.
+SV and RE are computed by generating $10^5$ samples of sizes n = 4, 5, and 9 under the following environments: uncontaminated normal, contaminated normal, gamma, Student's t, and logistic environments.
 The description of these environments is given in Section 4.
 SV and RE are given in Tables I and II, which read for example under uncontaminated normal environment as the dispersion estimator S as was expected has the lowest SV and the MADM has the largest SV.
 The efficiency of the other estimators falls within these two (S and MADM) estimators.
-Under S% and SV0 and for small SV0 and for small SV0 and for small SV0 and for small SV0 and SV0 and SV0 and SV0 are efficient estimators as compared with all other estimators.
-The dispersion estimator S0 is extremely affected by contaminations and non-normal environments.
+Under 5% and 10% symmetric variance contaminated normal models, $B_n$ has the lowest SV and for small 1% contamination, G obtains the lowest SV.
+For most of the non-normal environments, G and IQR are efficient estimators as compared with all other estimators.
+The dispersion estimator S is extremely affected by contaminations and non-normal environments.